 Potential Impact: High

-PHP+Java+Python applications: Avoid running applications and postgres on the same host.
-Back in the old days, one could easily combine a web-service and RDBMS on the same machine since their usage of resources was complimentary.
-Beware of applications based upon these languages since they can consume large amounts of RAM, especially the garbage collection, which then competes with database systems reducing its overall performance.
+PHP, Java, and Python applications: Avoid running applications and Postgres on the same host.
+In the past, a web service and RDBMS could often run on the same machine because their resource usage was complementary.
+Be careful with applications based on these languages because they can consume large amounts of RAM, especially during garbage collection.
+This competes with database systems and reduces overall performance.

 Complexity: Low